 4. Clear Span and Spacious

-When you walk into fabric storage buildings, you'll immediately notice the spacious and airy atmosphere.
+You'll immediately notice the spacious and airy atmosphere when you walk into fabric storage buildings.
 This is because the structures are usually free span, and the ventilation is very good.
 The lack of support columns and high clearance means that every square foot of space can be utilized for storage, and it's easy to remove or deliver goods.
 Large doors are the norm, so forklifts, tipper trucks, and moving equipment can easily access the interior of the building.

 5. Fabric Storage Buildings Are Customized

-Legacy has built fabric structures for a great variety of companies and individuals, and each one was specifically constructed with the needs and requests of the customer in mind.
-All you have to do is list your requirements, including shape, size, roof pitch, additions such as solar panels or wind turbines, and say what types of products want to store in your fabric warehouse.
+Legacy has built fabric structures for various companies and individuals, and each one was specifically constructed with the customer's needs and requests in mind.
+All you have to do is list your requirements, including shape, size, roof pitch, and additions such as solar panels or wind turbines, and say what products you want to store in your fabric warehouse.